OBOAcademy/obook/07-Review/add-logical-axiom.md

 ![image](https://user-images.githubusercontent.com/6722114/118698760-a33c2400-b7c5-11eb-8c8c-85c91c9a7dab.png)

-7. Go back to the entities pane and remove the equivalence axiom and run the reasoner again.
+7. Go back to the Classes or Entities pane and remove the equivalence axiom and run the reasoner again.
 You should now see no unsatisfiable classes.